fictitiouswizard/istqb_ctfl/Glossary/Verification.md

 tags:
   - vocabulary
 type: term
-definition: The activity that develops and applies corrective actions to get a test project on track when it deviates from what was planned.
+definition: The process of confirming that a work product fulfills its specification
 ---

+The process of confirming that a work product fulfills its specification

 > [!note]- File Info
 > **Created**:  `=dateformat(this.file.ctime, "DDDD, HH:mm")`
 > **Modified**: `=dateformat(this.file.mtime, "DDDD, HH:mm")`